CharaChorder/docs/docs/Layout.rst

 Keyboards send what's called a **key-code** to the operating system, which is the ID of the key pressed.
 This key-code stands in no relation to the actual letter typed, it's up to the OS to turn it into an actual character.
 This mapping is described by a keyboard layout, which *cannot* be set by the device itself, it *must* be applied on your operating system.

 The only convention here is *where* the keys are located - *on a standard layout keyboard*.
-There are a few standardised locations based on the US keyboard layout, like the ASCII character set, the GUI/Windows key, CTRL, SHIFT etc. However all or most of these assume a US-Layout.
+There are a few standardized locations based on the US keyboard layout, like the ASCII character set, the GUI/Windows key, CTRL, SHIFT etc. However all or most of these assume a US-Layout.

 There is no standard for other typing input devices,  nor is there a way for the device to know what layout is selected by the OS.